worldcoin/remainder-documentation/src/hyrax/pedersen_commitments.md

 ### Vector Pedersen Commitment
 We commit to a list of messages $m_1, \dots, m_n \in \mathbb{F}_p$ by first agreeing on $n$ generators $g_1, \dots, g_n$ and then computing $c = m_1g_1 + m_2g_2 + ... + m_ng_n$.
 This is what is normally referred to as a multi-scalar multiplication in elliptic-curve cryptography.

+### Blinded Pedersen Commitment
+In Remainder, we use blinded Pedersen commitments in order to guarantee statistical zero-knowledge (produce statistically hiding commitments as [explained above](#properties)).
+This involves the prover holding a random tape (usually instantiated by a cryptographic pseudo-random number generator), and the prover and verifier agreeing beforehand on a "blinding generator" $h$.
+The prover simply adds $h^r$, which $r$ sampled from the random tape to its original, either Pedersen scalar commitment or vector commitment, to produce a blinded commitment.

 We go over how $\mathcal{V}$ can verify that $c$ is indeed the commitment to a set of messages $m$ in future sections.
 Note that the size of both of these commitments is a single elliptic curve point, but the cost of computing these varies on the number of messages.